-A Phase I/II clinical study evaluating YELIVA® in patients with refractory/relapsed diffuse large B-cell lymphoma was initiated at the Louisiana State University Health Sciences Center in New Orleans in June 2015 and was recently amended to address overall recruitment prospects.
-The study will now also include Kaposi sarcoma patients.
+A Phase I/II clinical study evaluating YELIVA® in patients with refractory/relapsed diffuse large B-cell lymphoma and Kaposi sarcoma was initiated at the Louisiana State University Health Sciences Center in New Orleans.
 The study is supported by a grant from the NCI awarded to Apogee, with additional support from RedHill.

 A Phase Ib clinical study to evaluate YELIVA® as a radioprotectant to prevent mucositis in cancer patients undergoing therapeutic radiotherapy is planned to be initiated.